Sir William Domett

 During the Spanish Armament Domett was briefly flag-captain to Vice-Admiral Sir Alexander Hood aboard the London 98 which he recommissioned in June 1790, and on 10 October he was appointed to the Royal Sovereign 100, which he paid off at Plymouth on 4 December.
 Having immediately joined the frigate Pegasus 28 in December he took her out to Newfoundland in the following June, returning to England at the end of 1791 and being appointed the flag captain of Rear-Admiral Samuel Goodall aboard the Romney 50 from March 1792, which vessel sailed for the Mediterranean in June.

-At the commencement of hostilities with France in 1793 he once more became flag captain to Vice-Admiral Sir Alexander Hood, this time aboard the Royal George 100, and he participated in the Channel Fleet cruises from July-August and the chase of Rear-Admiral Vanstabel’s squadron on 18 November.
+At the commencement of hostilities with France in 1793 he once more became flag captain to Vice-Admiral Sir Alexander Hood, this time aboard the Royal George 100, and he participated in the fruitless Channel Fleet cruises from July-August and October-December.
 Remaining with the Channel fleet he fought at the Battle of the Glorious First of June in 1794 where the Royal George was badly damaged in the days before the main action, and where she lost twenty men killed and seventy-two wounded in the engagements.
 During the Battle of Lorient on 23 June 1795 his command forced the surrender of the Tigre 74, suffering six men wounded in the process, and Domett was given the honour by Hood, now the ennobled Viscount Bridport, of being sent home with despatches.
 He was later aboard the Royal George during the period of the Spithead mutiny from 16 April 1797.

 Rejoining the Belleisle in October 1801, he commanded her for a short while in the Channel before being appointed captain of the fleet to Admiral Hon.
 William Cornwallis aboard the Ville de Paris 110, also serving in the Channel.
 During the peace from 1802-3 Domett was the senior officer and commodore in Ireland with his broad pennant aboard the Dryad 36, Captain Robert Williams, and following the resumption of hostilities he resumed his position as captain of the fleet to Cornwallis in the Channel.